rottenberry/Proto.js/README.md

 The prototype aren't compatible with functions that are constructors or with classes from ES6.
 But you still can borrow methods directly if your codebase allows that.

-The prototype must fit in these conditions:
+The prototype must meet these requirements:

 * Properties which should be inherited by instances, **must** be defined directly in the prototype; properties which should not be inherited, **must** be defined in `factory` property of the prototype.
 * `SomePrototype.factory.create()` (in the case you overrided it) **should** accept only one parameter - an object, which contains all needed properties.